nathankellenicki/unplayed/README.md

 But time moves on.
 PHP hosting has become more expensive and harder to find.
 For better or for worse modern web development has changed.
 The original Unplayed needed a refresh to work in today's world.

 This version brings Unplayed into the modern era while preserving everything that made the original great.
 Instead of PHP, it uses Node.js to process the same markdown files and generate a static HTML file.
 The styling is identical.
 The structure is the same.
-But now it builds to a single HTML file that can be hosted anywhere, for free.
+But now it builds to a single HTML file that can be hosted anywhere.

 ## How It Works